so-sc/sosc-website/src/contents/events/ExploreML/index.md

 feedback_link: http://bit.ly/sosc-exploreml-feedback
 ---
 ## Explore ML
-If you've wondered what is the buzz with '**ML**' :thinking:?
+If you've wondered what is the buzz with '**ML**' :thinking: ?
 How to start learning ML?
-Where to begin :confused:?<br>
+Where to begin :confused: ?<br>
 Explore ML is an introductory workshop for **ML** and **Neural Networks** organized by Developer Student Club, Sahyadri.
-Come along and lets explore a bit of ML concepts :grin:.
+Come along and lets explore a bit of ML concepts :grin: .

 ## Time: 1:15 PM IST